 Regardless of data encryption method, data keys are encrypted using AES256 in GCM mode for additional authentication.
 This required the master key to be 256 bits (32 bytes), when passing from file instead of KMS.

-To enable encryption, you can add the encryption section in TiKV's configuration file:
+To enable encryption, you can add the encryption section in the configuration files of TiKV and PD:

 Possible values for